foxanna/flutter_theme_workshop/workshop/01_introduction/instructions.md

 )
 ```

-The result is the same: a red button with yellow text.
+The result is the same: a green button with yellow text.
 But now, when placed closer to the top of the widgets tree, this `Theme` widget can help to consistently style all buttons on the screen.

 ## Your turn

 1. Apply the `Theme` from the code snippet above to the `ExampleWidget`.
-All three buttons should become red.
+All three buttons should become green.